-Belgium is the spearhead of Francophone countries on statutory tests.
-You can request a Legal test from any accredited laboratory, whether or not present on Belgian soil, and whether or not you are in legal or administrative proceedings.
-However, tests can only be carried out outside the official procedure with the consent of the persons concerned.
-For a child the consent of both parents is necessary.
+La Belgium is the spearhead of French-speaking countries regarding legal tests.
+You can request a legal test from any accredited laboratory present or not on Belgian soil and whether or not you are in legal or administrative proceedings.

-In Switzerland you have the possibility to request a Legal test from any accredited laboratory present or not on the ground and whether or not you are in a legal or administrative procedure.
-However, tests can only be carried out outside the official procedure with the consent of the persons concerned.
-For a child the consent of both parents is necessary.
+In Switzerland, you have the possibility to request a legal test from any accredited laboratory present or not on the ground and whether or not you are in legal or administrative proceedings.

 Legal DNA tests can be done from countries that allow it

 Receive your DNA kit at

 - Take saliva samples

 - Complete the documents concerning the DNA test